marota/Oracle4Grid/docs/DESCRIPTION.rst

 .. image:: images/didactic_step2.JPG

-The resulting reward_df is a pandas.DataFrame representing the reward obtained at each timestep of those parallel simulation. it also includes whether there has been an overflow in the timestep (overload_reward = -1)
+The resulting reward_df is a pandas.DataFrame representing the reward obtained at each timestep of those parallel simulation. it also includes whether there has been an overflow in the timestep (overload_reward = 0)

+This dataframe is serialized in the output folder (reward_df.csv)

 Graph computation
 ^^^^^^^^^^^^^^^^^^^^